 Why Hudson McKenzie

-- Eligibility assessment
+- Eligibility and category assessment against your financial profile

-- Regulatory compliance guidance
+- Ongoing residency compliance guidance post-approval

+We work with clients from the UK, UAE, Saudi Arabia and internationally.
+Initial consultations are private and confidential.
 For clients considering Malaysia residency under the MM2H programme, structured advisory support can assist in ensuring full compliance with current financial and regulatory criteria.
 MM2H applications require careful financial structuring, property compliance and documentation oversight to avoid processing delays.

 Speak to a MM2H Immigration Lawyer